CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 It is time now for the saints to wash their robes in the blood of the Lamb and to progress to a union with the Lord Jesus so perfect and complete it may be referred to truly as “the marriage of the Lamb.”

-Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
+Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and we will come to him and make Our home with him.
 (John 14:23)

 God will not be content with His work of redemption until He has brought His elect, and finally every member of the nations of the saved, into perfect oneness with Himself.
 God desires to be our Salvation, our Song, our Wisdom, our Health, our Life.

-When Christ, who is our life, shall appear, then shall ye also appear with him in glory.
+When Christ who is our life appears, then you also will appear with Him in glory.
 (Colossians 3:4)

-“Christ, who is our life”!
+“Christ who is our life”!
 God will be upholding us fully when He Himself is dwelling in us and is our eternal Life.
 His Holy Spirit is bringing us to the place where we shall be able to accept the coming to rest in us of the Father and the Son.
 Then God Himself will be our Life.

 The member of the Body of Christ does not live and walk in his own strength.
 Little by little he is led to exchange his wisdom and strength for the Divine wisdom and strength of the Lord Jesus.
 It is the Holy Spirit who directs the process of exchange.
 The Spirit of God brings us down into death in order that He may raise us in His eternal strength.